JnyJny/busylight/README.md

 | [**MuteMe**][7] | MuteMe Original, Mute Mini, MuteSync |
 | [**ThingM**][6] | Blink(1) |

-If you have a USB light that's not on this list open an issue with:
+If you have a USB light that's not on this list [open an issue][busylight-core-issues] with:
- - the make and model device you want supported
+ - the make and model device you want supported.
- - where I can get one
+ - where one can be obtained.
- - any public hardware documentation you are aware of
+ - public hardware documentation if any.

-Or even better, open a pull request!

-### Gratitude

-Thank you to [@todbot][todbot] and the very nice people at [ThingM][thingm] who graciously and unexpectedly gifted me with two `blink(1) mk3` lights!

 ## Basic Install